 The books roughly follow a basic pattern:

 The book conjures up images of Sun Tzu's Art of War for those who are familiar with that ancient title.
 Of course, Greene's work is far more accessible to the modern reader and more entertaining also, due in part to the historical examples.
 Another interesting feature is that Greene's work can be read through from start to finish, but it also lends itself well to a more casual approach by a reader who likes to skip around and choose to read about whichever Law takes his or her fancy at that moment.

 The book can be a how-to guide for those who seek to understand the secrets of power, but it can also be an incredibly entertaining read for those interested in history.
 I have not fact-checked the book so I am not sure if the historical examples are all accurate, but even if Greene took some liberties with them, I don't think they would greatly diminish this excellent work.

-Here are the notes I took from a lecture during my first year in grad school on presentation fundamentals.
+Here are the notes from a lecture during on presentation fundamentals.
 The lecture was given by a professor who has a PhD in English literature as well as an MBA and who is somewhat of an expert when it comes to technical and non-technical communication in various forms.
 The notes are not very formal, do not articulate all of the information given in the lecture, and are intended primarily to be a starting point for learning about how to craft high quality presentations.